City & Area History

 The territory known as Missouri was included in the Louisiana Purchase of 1803.
 Soon after, the Delaware Native Americans received treaty land where Springfield’s Sequiota Park stands today.

 Missouri became a state in 1821.
 In the mid- to late 1820s, two brothers from Tennessee – John Polk and Madison Campbell – along with several other homesteaders, went on a prospecting trip to southwest Missouri.
-The area was then populated by the Kickapoo and Cherokee.
+The area was then populated by the Kickapoo, Delaware and Osage.

 In 1833, Campbell donated 50 acres for the construction of a town, with two acres designated as the public square.
 Lots were sold to new settlers and Campbell began the organization of Greene County.
 By 1835, approximately 500 people lived in Springfield.
 The town was incorporated in 1838.